 Northland College | © 2019 StudentBridge, Inc.

 This building houses our science focused curriculum: biology, chemistry, environmental geosciences, meteorology, natural resources, mathematical sciences, and geographic information systems.
 It’s designed for more lab directed spaces than classroom or lecture.
 The largest lecture space seats forty students.
 This building offers flexibility for professors and creates a great learning atmosphere for students.

 The green house is on one end of the building, with two separate rooms that can be separately controlled.

 Fenenga is our largest residence hall, housing approximately 130 residents.
 This co-educational facility is located on the north edge of campus, right next to the Center for Science and the Environment and across the Fenenga Bridge is the Ponzio Campus Center.
 Fenenga houses a good mix of first-year students and returning students.
 Due to its size and number of occupants, Fenenga is a very active and lively building with lots of activities and energy present at all times.
 Its ravine-facing rooms are popular options for students who want a great view.

-Girls rule here!
-This single gender hall houses approximately thirty residents.
+This single room, co-ed hall houses approximately thirty residents.
 Mead is centrally located near the Ponzio Campus Center and overlooks the Academic Mall.
 It is home to a mix of both first-year students and returning students.
 Due to its small size, Mead is a unique and close-knit residence hall community.
-The Indigenous Cultures Center and the Diversity and Multicultural Student Center is also in Mead.
+The Indigenous Cultures Center and the Student Diversity Center are also in Mead.

 The MELLC has been lauded nation-wide for its environmental design.
 Featuring sustainable architecture, a 120-foot wind turbine, photovoltaic arrays, and a greenhouse, this co-educational residence hall is a campus favorite.
 It also overlooks the Mino Aki garden.